 We represent more than 2,500 members and approximately 360,000 families throughout Australia.

-We have produced a policy paper which sets out ACA’s position on the level of support required by the Federal Government, in order to build a future where every child in Australia has access to high quality, affordable and sustainable early learning services.
+We have produced a set of fact sheets which sets out ACA’s position on the level of support required by the Federal Government, in order to build a future where every child in Australia has access to high quality, affordable and sustainable early learning services.